jhanink/frontend-things/angular/README.md

   * it dirty checks by comparing new value to previous value
   * it is triggered by `$scope.digest()`, which is invoked by `$scope.$apply()`
   * angular directives and `angular` methods will result in a `$scope.$apply()` call
+  * it processes the watch functions and then repeats the dirty checks until there are no changes
+  * if the loop continues more than 10x, the application is killed

 ## `directives`